Srinagar family seen crying at SKIMS for help in taking body for burial

 “We are left at the mercy of Allah.
 We don’t have anyone around.
 We are being denied any help by the authorities.
 They’re reluctant to listen, despite our several attempts.
 This is total disrespect, and I won’t bear it,” he further says.

-The family, belonging Elhahi Bagh area of Srinagar, can be also seen saying in the video that after witnessing the callousness of authorities at SKIMS, they approached the Mohalla committe of their area regarding the burial, but were told that it was the responsibility of the government.
+The family, belonging to Ellahi Bagh area of Srinagar, can be also seen saying in the video that after witnessing the callousness of authorities at SKIMS, they approached the Mohalla committee of their area regarding the burial, but were told that it was the responsibility of the government.

 On Thursday morning, SKIMS issued a detailed clarification, saying that the post-death process is done by the district administration or health authorities of the district.
 It added that the same has been done since March this year, when Covid-19 fatalities began to occur.